— Topics —

 fast food

-Even in the 1970s, school lunches already had bread as their side dish rather than rice (apparently at the behest of GHQ, which ruled after the war), and those of us who had grown accustomed to such a diet began to prefer bread, noodles, and other wheat products even as adults.
+Even in the 1970s, school lunches already had bread as their side dish rather than rice (apparently at the behest of GHQ, which ruled after the war), and those of us who had grown accustomed to such a diet began to prefer bread, noodles, and other wheat-based foods even as adults.

 Our lifestyles also changed dramatically.
 More and more people began to work at desks rather than at physical jobs.
 Nighttime lifestyles became the norm, and more people didn't even eat breakfast.